South Korean journalists fear new laws will muzzle media | DW | 27.08.2021

 Stung by coverage of scandals that have embarrassed the ruling Democratic Party, the South Korean government says it is tackling "fake news."
 But opponents say the move is an excuse to restrict the media.

-Domestic media outlets have been joined by international press organizations and legal experts to condemn the revisions.
+Domestic media outlets have joined with international press organizations and legal experts to condemn the revisions.

 There are fears, however, that it will prove difficult to halt changes to the so-called Press Arbitration Act because the government of President Moon Jae-in has such a commanding majority in the chamber.

-The government says it has to revise the law due to the sharp increase in "fake news" by media outlets that it claims are deceiving the general public.
+The government says it has to revise the law due to the sharp increase in "fake news" put out by media outlets that it claims are deceiving the general public.

-Few disagree that there is a need to halt the spread of incorrect reporting that is intentionally inaccurate and damaging, but the problem lies elsewhere in the legislation, critics highlight.
+Few disagree that there is a need to halt the spread of incorrect reporting that is intentionally inaccurate and damaging, but critics highlight problemselsewhere in the legislation.

-Most worryingly, the criteria for determining the intent of the media outlet is vague, meaning that the government could levy the charge of "fake news" against any story that it dislikes, effectively pressuring media to withdraw reports that are critical of its policies and actions.
+Most worryingly, the criteria for determining the intent of the media outlet is vague, meaning that the government could levy the charge of "fake news" against any story that it dislikes.
+This would effectively pressure media to withdraw reports that are critical of the government's policies and actions.

 Domestic media organizations, including the Korean Association of Newspapers and the left-wing National Union of Media Workers, have protested the legal revisions.